 It’s still unclear where the contamination is coming from, whether it’s happening within the supply or somewhere along the distribution chain, or in retail shops.
 It is unknown which stores have contaminated moss balls.
 So unfortunately, at this moment it’s impossible to say which places are safe for purchase.

-Some moss ball suppliers and retailers have very extensive quarantine and treatment processes, in an attempt to prevent zebra mussels and other organisms from spreading.
+Some marimo ball suppliers and retailers have very extensive quarantine and treatment processes, in an attempt to prevent zebra mussels and other organisms from spreading.
 And these suppliers have been very open about it, you can read more about their processes on the Sacred Elements blog (use code MRHOUSEPLANT for 20% off).